jodoglevy/Zillow-Personal-Advisor/README.md

 This application was developed February 6-8th, 2015 for the Hack Housing Zillow Hackathon.

 Our app is live at https://chrome.google.com/webstore/detail/zillow-personal-advisor/ggkbabbeajcoacmcgobollpffemnkkll.
+Screenshots are here too.
+To install the app, just click on the "+ Free" button" and then go to Zillow.com.
+We integrate with the Zillow profile page and map page.

 ## Challenge and Approach